BSRohit20/AI-Driven-Guest-Experience-Personalization-System/README.md

 - **Sentiment**: Sentiment classification (Positive/Negative).
 - **Area**: Identified area of concern.

+ ### 4. Statistical Summary

+The script outputs statistical summaries of sentiment and area classifications to the console.
+This includes:

+- **Sentiment Statistics**: Distribution of Positive and Negative feedback.
+- **Area Statistics**: Frequency of feedback assigned to each area.

 #### Results

 - The **CSV file** provides an easy-to-view tabular format of the analysis results.